Divi Theme: You Can Do Better

 If you take nothing else from this post, take this: don’t sink time, money, or client goodwill into Divi.
 Learn the WordPress block editor instead.
 It’s faster, cleaner, and dramatically less frustrating.
 As one example, Divi’s text editor still makes internal linking way harder than it should be.
 WordPress core solved that problem years ago.

 And the vexations keep coming.
-Layouts I created can no longer be reliably saved or reused because the Divi Library and Divi Cloud simply don’t work for me anymore.
+Layouts I created can no longer be reliably saved or reused (as I alluded to a moment ago) because the Divi Library and Divi Cloud simply don’t work for me anymore.
 The blog module can’t seem to do a simple post list.
 Occasionally, images refuse to display for no apparent reason.
 These aren’t exotic edge cases—they’re basic expectations.

 Yes, there are some positives.
 Finished Divi sites usually look decent, load reasonably fast for visitors, and behave nicely on mobile with a bit of tuning.
-Once everything is built, maintenance isn’t awful—assuming you’re okay with the editor taking several times longer to load than with the native WordPress experience.
+Once everything is built, maintenance isn’t awful.
 And to be fair, Elegant Themes’ support is generally responsive and helpful.

 Still, patience has limits.